RachelfromIreland/CPI-Project/README.md

 ## Technologies Used
-- Code Institute's GitPod Enterprise IDE was used for the development of the program.
+- Code Institute's GitPod Enterprise IDE was used for the development of the project.
-- Git was used for the version control of the program.
+- Git was used for the version control of the project.
-- GitHub was used to host the code of the program.
+- GitHub was used to host the code of the project.
+- Django was used to build the project.
-- Heroku was used to deploy the program.
+- Heroku was used to deploy the project.
+- Bootstrap was used along with CSS to style the project

 ## Deployment
 This project was deployed using Heroku.